-Content Jam is a one-day conference on October 2, 2014.
-Experts in content strategy and creation, SEO, analytics, promotion, and marketing automation will share their smartest tools and techniques.
+Content Jam is a one-day content marketing conference on October 2, 2014.
+Experts in content strategy and creation, SEO, analytics, promotion, conversion, and measurement will share their smartest tools and techniques.
 You’ll learn how to create, manage, promote, share, and measure your content marketing efforts.

 Jill Pollack is the founder and director of StoryStudio Chicago, overseeing writing and storytelling training for more than 1,200 students each year.
 She is a presenter on using stories in our personal and professionals lives and was again included in the Newcity Lit Top 50 list of literary leaders in Chicago.

 As an award-winning communications consultant, writer, and editor, Jill has helped Fortune 1000 companies, higher education institutions, and not-for-profits take advantage of changing technology to deepen their connections to customers, employees, and other stakeholders.